-The fantasy baseball season has officially kicked off and we have real, live draft data to sift through.
+We are in the thick of draft season now and we have real, live draft data to sift through.
 Numbers nerds, assemble!
 We have spreadsheets, charts and ADP, oh my!
-It was a busy first week here at Razzball Commenter Leagues HQ but I’ve gone through each league that has drafted and added their drafts to a master spreadsheet in order to calculate RCL ADP.
-We’ve had fourteen leagues draft already, so there’s plenty of numbers to look at.
-We’ve had some close calls, but all leagues have filled so far and we’d love to keep it that way.
-We don’t want to axe any leagues, so if you notice your league is not full the day before the draft, hit us up on Twitter: @Razzball or @MattTruss and let us know.
+It was a busy couple of weeks here at Razzball Commenter Leagues HQ but I’ve gone through each league that has drafted and added their drafts to a master spreadsheet in order to calculate RCL ADP.
+We’ve had twenty leagues draft already, so there’s plenty of numbers to look at.
+All leagues have gone off without a hitch and we have plenty more to fill up, including a couple spots in some of the legacy RCLs.
+There are two spots in Original Recipe, the longest running RCL, two spots in the $100 NOTLZ RCL, on of the most competitive leagues every year and five spots in Crab Army which drafts tonight and features a few regular Razzball Commenters.
+Join or post in the comments and we’ll get you taken care of.
+PSA: We don’t want to have any leagues get axed, so if you notice your league is not full the day of or day before the draft, hit us up on Twitter: @Razzball or @MattTruss and let us know.
 You can also leave a comment in Grey’s most recent post and/or invite a friend to join.
 I know, sacrilege to tell your fantasy baseball friends you read Razzball, but sharing is caring.
 Speaking of sharing, jump below and I’ll share with you a fancy RCL ADP spreadsheet for your perusing pleasure.Please, blog, may I have some more?

-Razzball Commenter League drafts are off and running!
+Razzball Commenter League drafts are going off in full force!
+It’s officially DRAFT SZN.
 Don’t let the chance to play with your favorite writers and commenters in free leagues for an overall top prize pass you by!
-We’ve only had a handful of drafts so far, but next week we’ll really be able to dive into early RCL ADP and over-analyze to our hearts content.
-As for now though, go sign up for a league drafting in the next week or so and contribute to our data pool.
+Almost every spot is taken in our first round of drafts, but we’ve added more!
+Based on comments from you all we’ve added another draft for our European friends and a few more money leagues.
+With the drafting of leagues comes the return of the RCL ADP spreadsheet!
+Now we can really dive into the data and over-analyze to our hearts content.
+From the spreadsheet you can see all the RCL ADP data, the ADP over time as well as a breakdown of round 1 data.
+Ronald Acuna is dominating the number one draft pick so far (10 of 11 leagues) and 15 different players have made a first round appearance.
+Granted, we only have 11 leagues worth of data to comb through, but it’s a start.
+Go sign up for a league drafting in the next couple weeks and contribute to our data pool.
+The more data, the better I always say.
 It’s so easy to sign-up, it’s really just one click!
 Use it as a mock draft that is actually useful.
-We will be drafting the Writer’s League this week and covering it in the coming weeks.
-Today, we’ll be going over how to approach your pitching in the RCL format, hopefully, to get you prepped for the first draft of the year.Please, blog, may I have some more?
+We drafted the Writer’s League this weekend and will be covering it in the coming weeks.
+Today, we’ll be going over how to approach your pitching in the RCL format, hopefully to get you prepped for the first draft of the year.Please, blog, may I have some more?

-Last week we covered why you should join a Razzball Commenter League, so this week let’s start covering what to do once you’re in there.
+Last week we covered why you should join an RCL, so this week let’s start covering what to do once you’re in there.
 To be honest, this has all been covered somewhere on the site over the years, most often by Rudy.
 If you haven’t been playing in RCLs though, I could see how some of this has been glossed over, so I’ll try to consolidate some info for the newbies.
 Grizzled RCL vets can feel free to skip this and just go sign up for leagues at the end of the post.
-The switch from ESPN to Fantrax a few seasons ago shook things up a little bit since we added some rule changes when we did so, most notably a 500 move limit.
-We also changed from Games Started for pitchers to Innings Pitched.
-I’ll be frank, I didn’t notice a big change in strategy because of these changes, but feel free to change my mind RCL Vets.
-We’ll cover this as well as the basics for anyone still timid about jumping in the RCL waters.
+We’ll just be covering the basics for anyone still timid about jumping in the RCL waters.

 Here’s what else what happened this year and this final week of the RCLs:Please, blog, may I have some more?